School Board

 Secretary of the Board

-Louise Clark – Parent Representative
+Louise Clark – Community Representative

 My name is Louise, and I am a proud mum of two boys who have DLD.
 They have both attended NEMLDC which has benefited them immensely.
 This early intervention and support has set them up with a solid foundation in their schooling journey.

-I look forward to contributing to the board from a parent’s perspective and working together to support our school community.
+I look forward to contributing to the board from a past parent’s perspective and working together to support our school community.

 Chair of the Board

-Jessica Paterni – Parent Representative
+Jessica Paterni – Community Representative

 Parent Representatives